www.cpcalive.com

 In this example, the first line contains 018h data bytes (01h,09h,0A6h...
 049h) which will be loaded starting from the address 0A600h.
 The

-check sum of the line is equal to 0A2h.
-The check sum normally present at the end of a standard intel hex line is not obligatory with CpcAlive.
+check sum of this line is equal to 0A2h.
+The check sum normally present at the end of a standard intel hex line is not necessary with CpcAlive.
 Note the record type equal to 1 indicating the last line of the file.
-This line is not necessary with files loaded by the emulator.
+This line is not necessary in files loaded by the emulator.

 Loading in rom: